-This page contains all you need to know regarding your time at the 2024 Winter NWSSR!
+This page contains all you need to know regarding your time at the 2023 Winter NWSSR!
 The important stuff is also being sent to you in emails.
-For more helpful information on the retreat center, please visit their website.
+For more helpful information on the retreat center, please visit their guest information page and par-use their website.
 Please let us know if you have any questions!

 Arrival and Departure Info

 Gates open at 4pm on Thursday, February 16th.
 We ask that you arrive between 4-7pm.
 PLEASE DO NOT ARRIVE EARLY FOR ANY REASON!

 Dinner will be served on opening night from 6-7pm.
 Make sure you get there in time for dinner!
 This opening dinner is a great way to settle in and connect with others.

 You must arrive on time on Thursday.
 We are setting a very intentional container and It’s paramount that everyone be present for the beginning.
 We will be going over some important information and activities to set the stage for your whole experience.
 Please do yourself a favor: If you haven’t already, do what’s needed to get the time off so you can arrive on time.